Kamen Stoyanov’s work deals with that impossible artistic position which is located outside of high culture.

 The performances portrayed in these works are often absurd from an economical point of view.
 While hinting to the far kinship of art with street performance, the works offer the chance for a reflection on the artistic work and its lack of economical value; on the relationship between high and low culture; on social reality.

-In recent works on this topic, the activity of the artist is examined as act of transportation of banal, everyday objects or activities into the realm of art (the exhibition space, the studio or the residency).
+In recent works on this topic, the activity of the artist is examined as an act of transportation of banal, everyday objects or activities into the realm of art (the exhibition space, the studio or the residency).

 In an ironic switch of role, Stoyanov takes up the export of a brand of yoghurt by the eloquent name of Cultura from Sofia to Maribor for sale in a show; or that of the producer by cultivating tomatoes in the framework of his recent residency in Hungary.